-Students in need of a Leave of Absence must submit a request in writing to the Campus Director.
+Students in need of a Leave of Absence must submit a request in writing to the Campus Director which states the reason for the leave.
+The request must be dated and signed by the student and submitted prior to the first day of leave.
+However, if unforeseen circumstances prevent a student from providing a prior written request, the institution may grant the student's request for a leave of absence, if the institution documents its decision and collects the written request at a later date.
 In a 12-month calendar period a student may have no more than two leaves of absence, the sum of which may not exceed 180 calendar days in length.
 The Campus Director will approve or deny all leave of absence requests.
 If enrollment is temporarily interrupted for a Leave of Absence, the student will return to school in the same progress status as prior to the leave of absence.
-Hours elapsed during a leave of absence will extend the student's contract period and maximum time frame by the same number of days taken in the leave of absence and will not be included in the student's cumulative attendance percentage calcula-tion.
-Students who withdraw prior to completion of the course and wish to re-enroll will return in the same satisfactory academic progress status as at the time of withdrawal.
+Hours elapsed during a leave of absence will extend the student's contract period and scheduled end date by the same number of days taken in the leave of absence and will not be included in the student's cumulative attendance percentage calculation.
+Students who withdraw prior to completion of the course and wish to reenroll will return in the same satisfactory academic progress status as at the time of withdrawal.
 Students who fail to return from a leave of absence on the scheduled date will be dropped from the program.
 The school's refund policy will then be applied.

 A student unable to complete a portion of a course due to special or mitigating circumstances not related to disciplinary action may receive an Incomplete "I" grade for the course.
 The portion of the class missed must be completed during the following term.
-On completion, the incomplete grade will be substituted with a fi al grade.
-If the student fails to complete the course, the grades for incomplete work will be entered, as zero and the fi al grade will be recalculated.
+On completion, the incomplete grade will be substituted with a final grade.
+If the student fails to complete the course, the grades for incomplete work will be entered as zero and the final grade will be recalculated.
 Students are charged tuition and fees and receive grades for the credits attempted.
-Student enrollment status for purposes of academic achievement and fi ancial aid determination is based upon course attendance.
+Student enrollment status for purposes of academic achievement and financial aid determination is based upon course attendance.
 A pattern of course withdrawals could cause a student to exceed the maximum time frame allowed for program completion and therefore fall below the standard for satisfactory academic progress.